Rewards Offered: Cash paid via check Retail e-vouchers Sweepstakes entries Donations to charity

 Over 2 million people around the world are a part of the PermissionResearch community.
 PermissionResearch is part of ComScore Inc., a large market research company which was founded back in 1936.
 The goal of the PermissionResearch project is to understand the patterns and trends that exist when individuals surf the internet.
 A better understanding of how people use the internet serves the ultimate purpose of helping companies make guided future business decisions on the web.

-If you would like to become a member of PermissionResearch you must begin by filling out a registration form, then you will be asked to download a special type of software that will be used to track your habits while you surf the internet.
+If you would like to become a member of PermissionResearch you must begin by filling out a registration form.
+PermissionResearch is invitation only, so be patient while waiting for your invite!
+If you qualify, you will be asked to download a special type of software that will be used to track your habits while you surf the internet.
 The software will not interfere with any of your surfing, and will run silently in the background.
 If you would like to participate in the TV tracking research project, you will be guided on how that can be set up.

-Periodically members may be asked to complete special surveys about their internet or TV usage habits.
+Periodically, members may be asked to complete special surveys about their internet or TV usage habits.
+Occasionally these will be emailed to you, and/or occasionally appear as a pop-up on your browser.
 These surveys may be rewarded with a cash or gift card for your participation.
 The reward will be outlined in the survey invitation.

 Eligibility: International members accepted, 18+